happn-app/github-actions/slack/release-notes/README.md

 Action has dozens of known limitations:

-- This action MUST be used only in release pipelines - workflows triggered when tag has been created.
+- This action MUST be only used in pipelines where the tag is created (it is utilized to create links to diff and release details).
 - If you would like to skip some lines (e.g. a header) you have to done it manually and supply the changelog in `release_body` parameter.